 10.25 Driving Value for the Advertising Industry

-Janet Markwick, IPA Commercial Leadership Group and Sam Jordan, Executive Vice President, Manifesto Growth Architects
+Janet Markwick, Founder & CEO, Markwick Consulting and IPA Commercial Leadership Group and Sam Jordan, Executive Vice President, Manifesto Growth Architects

 How can agencies deliver value to their clients and what are the commercial options available to them?
 How have other industries transitioned from selling ‘time’ to selling ‘products and services’.
 New learning gives agencies tangible tools and techniques to succeed in this space.

 10.55 Coffee Break